Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 ## About Me:
 Backend developer with React experience and a passion for computer science.
-I love solving complex problems with fast, efficient algorithms and plan to pursue a Master’s to deepen my expertise.
+I love solving complex problems with fast, efficient algorithms I plan to pursue a Master’s to deepen my expertise.

 ## Acheivements:
  - UOttaHack 1st place